JayHoltslander/WordPress-MAMP-Wordpress-Install-Web-Interface-/README.md

 	`Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf`

 5. **Save the file**, Restart MAMP, and then open the web app from you browser.
-	* Make sure to the web app is inside your localhost root foler
+	* Make sure to copy or clone the web app inside your localhost root folder

 6. See the documentation.html for further help.